fjmk/drupalorg_testing/README.txt

 In addition to installing core and enabling these modules, the profile performs the following additional setup:

-* Creates uid 1 user with "a" as username and password and logs it in.
+* Creates the site super-user (uid 1) and logs it in.
+By default, the username and password are both "a", but you can alter this by changing the "D_O_USER1" and "D_O_PASSWORD" constants at the top of the drupalorg_testing.profile file.
 * Creates the role and permission structure used on drupal.org.
 * Creates a few well-known users for each special role, and gives all of them the ability to switch back and forth using the "Switch user"